Sojus2021/Burning-Bush/README.md

 ### Office Hours Appointments

 Instructors will be hosting office hours between 11:00 to 1:00pm ET and 2:00 to 4:00pm ET each day of project week.
-The regular weekend office hours will also be available.
+The regular TA office hours will also be available.
 Check the course schedule for more information.

 > The purpose of this project is for you to show us and future employers what